esciencecenter-digital-skills/lesson-model-coupling/episodes/02-theory.md

 ## Challenge 3: Scale Separation Map

+- What are the relations of scales a through h in the figure relative to the reference scale?
-Draw a scale separation map for the models you would like to couple.
+- Draw a scale separation map for the models you would like to couple.

 :::::::::::::::::::::::: solution

 ## Example solution

-SSM with Surface Heating model with time 10 min -> 1 day, space 1m -> 100m and
-Atmosphere 1s -> 1 day, space 10 cm -> 100m
+### Scale relations

+a.
+Spatially (larger) and temporally (faster) scale separated.
+b.
+Spatially scale adjacent (larger), tomporally scale overlapping.
+c.
+Spatially scale adjacent (larger), temporally scale adjacent (larger).
+d.
+Spatially scale overlapping, temporally scale adjacent (smaller).
+e.
+Spatially scale overlapping, temporally scale separated (slower).
+f.
+Spatially and temporally scale overlapping.
+g.
+Spatially scale adjacent (smaller) and temporally scale separated (faster).
+h.
+Spatially scale separated (smaller) and temporally scale adjacent (slower).

+### Scale Separation Map

+![Scale Separation Map for the atmosphere/surface model.](fig/ep02-scale-separation-map-solution.png){alt='2D plot showing one large box for the atmosphere model, ranging from 1 second to 1 day and 10 cm to 100 m, and a smaller overlapping box for the surface heating model ranging from 10 mn to 1 day and 1m to 100m.'}

 :::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::